anirbanpolvolt/Thinkpad_E14_G3_hackintosh/README.md

 For the R7 Model
 --
 If you ever intend to use this EFI with a 8 core R7, please modify BA060000 0000 value to BA080000 0000 on config.plist, then rename your CPU using CPU-Name.command

+Feel free to raise any issues if you encounter any issue.

 Thanks to the magicians who made it possible:
 --